AlyceBrady/ramp/installation/INSTALL_DB.md

 * __Specify Internal or External Authentication__
-  In order for the Ramp/Smart software to know whether to use internal or external authentication, follow the directions in CUSTOMIZE_APPL_INI.txt to set the authentication type and a default password for new Ramp/Smart user accounts.
+  In order for the Ramp/Smart software to know whether to use internal or external authentication, follow the directions in [Customizing application.ini][custom] to set the authentication type and a default password for new Ramp/Smart user accounts.

       ramp.authenticationType  (e.g., "internal")